 *WONDERLAND CENTER, Livonia, MI (1959)

-During the mid-century drive to build new suburban shopping center locations, Wards was still opening a freestanding store here and there.
+During the mid-century push to build new suburban shopping center stores, Wards was still opening a freestanding location here and there.
 This is evidenced by the Middletown, Ohio Wards, which was dedicated in 1964.
-The single-level store housed 80,000 square feet.
+The single-level operation, which replaced a 1920s-vintage, downtown store, housed 80,000 square feet.

 One of the first fully-enclosed malls in Southern California was anchored by Wards.
 Here we see the 169,000 square foot HUNTINGTON CENTER location, which opened, in Huntington Beach, in October 1966.